morph-kgc/morph-kgc/README.md

 # Morph-KGC

-Morph-KGC is an engine that constructs [RDF](https://www.w3.org/TR/rdf11-concepts/) knowledge graphs from heterogeneous data sources with [R2RML](https://www.w3.org/TR/r2rml/) and [RML](https://rml.io/specs/rml/).
-It is built on top of [pandas](https://pandas.pydata.org/) and leverages __mapping partitions__ to achieve efficient execution times and memory consumption.
-Morph-KGC currently supports as input data sources relational databases (MySQL and PostgreSQL) and tabular files (CSV, TSV, Excel, Parquet).
+Morph-KGC is an engine that constructs [RDF](https://www.w3.org/TR/rdf11-concepts/) knowledge graphs from heterogeneous data sources with [R2RML](https://www.w3.org/TR/r2rml/) and [RML](https://rml.io/specs/rml/) mapping languages.
+It is built on top of [pandas](https://pandas.pydata.org/) and leverages *mapping partitions* to achieve efficient execution times and memory consumption.

 **Citing Morph-KGC**: If you used Morph-KGC in your work, please cite the [ISWC 2021 paper](paperhttps://iswc2017.semanticweb.org/paper-138)